XTLS/Xray-docs-next/docs/en/config/policy.md

 > `statsUserDownlink`: true | false

 When set to `true`, enables downstream traffic statistics for all users at the current level.

+> `statsUserOnline`: true | false

+When set to `true`, enables counting online users for all users at the current level by email.

 > `bufferSize`: number